macOS / Linux

 # Why: BM25 match (0.78) + Hebbian boost (0.16) Done.

-Decay, Hebbian learning, and association building happen automatically from here.
+Temporal priority scoring, Hebbian learning, and association building happen automatically from here.
 Your memories improve the more they're used.